impostorsguides/impostorsguides.github.io/rbenv/part-2/1-a-content.md

   <img src="/assets/images/screenshot-19mar2023-237pm.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </center>

-Out of all the directories I see, `libexec/` has the most files in it.
+When I look inside each of these directories, I see that `libexec/` has the most files in it.
 While this doesn't *necessarily* mean that it's the most important directory, it does indicate that a lot of development has taken place in that directory.
 It also means that, if I were to finish reading through all the files in that directory, I will have taken a big step toward understanding the codebase as a whole.

 I decide to start there.